 - Social media platforms for educational groups and discussions.

 - Educational forums for Q&A and peer support.

 - Different blogs and websites offer informative articles.

 - Online libraries and repositories for collecting research materials.

 5. Virtual classroom

-Virtual classroom, also known as Virtual Learning Environment (VLE) combines all educational technologies above.
-Its goal is to provide everything a brick and mortar classroom can, but cheaper, quicker, and more effective, and convenient.
 The participants can chat and send data while using their cameras and microphones.
-The lecturer can see who rose a hand or clicked to volunteer during a video conference, create polls, and commence tests.
+The lecturer can see who raised a hand or clicked to volunteer during a video conference, create polls, and commence tests.
 They can also demonstrate things on an interactive whiteboard, and each class is recorded and stored for safekeeping.